McHenry County Master Gardener Seed Library

 Only return seeds from plants that you know how to save properly.

-"Super Easy" seeds (tomatoes, beans peas and lettuce) can be fairly reliably saved without cross-pollination or unintentional hybridization.
+"Super Easy" seeds (tomatoes, beans peas and lettuce) can be reliably saved without cross-pollination or unintentional hybridization.

 Do not return seeds from the brassica (such as broccoli, cauliflower, kale, brussels sprout, cabbage) or cucurbit (such as cucumbers, squash, melons) families unless you have taken appropriate steps to prevent cross-pollination.